SS Shalom: History

 The government-controlled ZIM Lines had begun transatlantic operations from Haifa to New York in 1953 with SS Jerusalem.
 In 1959, they placed an order for a brand new ship for the transatlantic service with Chantiers de l'Atlantique, France.
 Proposed names for the new ship included King David and King Solomon, but ZIM finally opted for Shalom (peace) as the name of their new flagship.
 The project manager was Captain Rimon, and the technical superintendent was IDF Naval officer and architect Edmond Wilhelm Brillant.

 Controversy erupted in the wake of a decision to install two kitchens, kosher and non-kosher – to appeal to a wider clientele.
 Despite a government committee deciding in favor of only one kitchen, the government left the choice to Zim Lines, who, despite facing strong religious opposition, stood by their choice.
-The Union of Orthodox Rabbis, Rabbinical Council of America, Conservative Rabbinical Assembly and other groups and initiated grassroots campaigns to force the issue.
+The Union of Orthodox Rabbis, Rabbinical Council of America, Conservative Rabbinical Assembly and other groups initiated grassroots campaigns to force the issue.

 Shalom was floated out of drydock on 10 November 1962, with only one kitchen.
 After fitting out, she commenced on her sea trials on 24 January 1964.
 In February of the same year she was delivered to ZIM Lines, arriving in Haifa for the first time on 3 March 1964.
 A year after entry into service, the rabbinate agreed to let nonkosher food be served aboard cruises not visiting Israeli ports.

-After six months in service, Shalom was rebuilt at Wilton-Fijenoord, Rotterdam, The Netherlands, with additional first-class cabins.
+After six months in service, Shalom was rebuilt at Wilton-Fijenoord, Rotterdam, Netherlands, with additional first-class cabins.
 The ship was also rebuilt in 1973 before entering service for Home Lines, and in 1982 before entering service for Royal Cruise Line.